Find female ancestors in vintage cookbooks! Expand your genealogy research by exploring heritage cookbooks for evidence of your ancestors.

 1. Find Your Ancestor in Time and Place.

 Each woman who contributed a recipe had her name placed alongside the recipe.
 Occasionally the signature of the contributor was included alongside the recipe.
+That’s always a bonus for the researcher!
 If you find a recipe attributed to your ancestor, you can place her in a time and a place.

 For example, the Ladies’ Society of the The First Presbyterian Church of Dayton, Ohio published a cookbook in 1873.
 Mrs. James Stockstill contributed a recipe for Boiled Chicken Pot Pie.
 While Mrs. Stockstill’s given name is not mentioned, further research into her husband James Stockstill may reveal her name.
 We now know that Mrs. Stockstill was living in Dayton, Ohio and had an association with the First Presbyterian Church in 1873.

 A drawing of the church appears in the introduction of the book and gives the exact location of the church.
 Now we know where their Stockstill ancestors worshiped.
+Now you can add First Presbyterian Church records to your research plan.
 It is unlikely the Stockstill family would have gone a long distance to attend church, so a general location in Dayton of the family is established.

 If few records for Mabel exist, this would be a significant find for Bailey researchers.